balopat/hpstr-jekyll-theme/_posts/2015-12-13-Verify-your-design.md

 Besides the possible state space is exponentially growing with every added component, running actual nodes can become prohibitively expensive.

-//TODO: REVIEW
-Yes, you can cover 90 of the scenarios by thinking about it and writing cleverly mocked/stubbed tests, using generative, property checking testing with quick check.
-But how about an enlightening design which can actually model and simulate your idea and give you 100 coverage of important state transitions?

 ###The Clean Code example

 Uncle Bob Martin’s Clean Code brings up a very simple example to demonstrate the challenges of testing concurrent code.
+Let me use this simple example to demonstrate the power of model checking.

 <pre><code>
 public class IdGenerator {